-On-demand authentication (ODA) is a service that allows users to receive on-demand tokencodes delivered by text message or e-mail.
+On-demand authentication (ODA) is a service that allows users to receive on-demand tokencodes delivered by text message, e-mail, or both methods.
 A tokencode is a randomly generated six- or eight-digit number.
 You can use ODA to protect resources, such as an SSL-VPN, thin client, or web portal.

 ODA strengthens network security by requiring users to present two factors:

 Something the user has (a tokencode)

 ODA is easy to deploy because it does not require extra hardware, such as physical tokens.
 Employees already have and use mobile phones and e-mail accounts.

 On-demand tokencodes can be used only once and expire after a specified time period, enhancing their security.

 ODA relies on Short Message Service (SMS) or e-mail to deliver the tokencode.
 If you choose SMS, Authentication Manager sends the tokencode to SMS indirectly through an intermediary.
 You can customize SMS delivery to use an SMS modem (not included) or a third-party aggregation service.

 When a user logs on to an agent with a valid PIN, the system sends a tokencode to the user by text message, e-mail, or both methods.
 The user is prompted for the tokencode to gain access to the protected resource.

 If you use ODA as a primary authentication method, you must install the RSA Authentication Agent software on the resource that you want to protect.

 Note: To use SMS delivery, you must establish a relationship with an SMS provider, and integrate SMS with RSA Authentication Manager.
 For a list of supported SMS providers, go to https://community.rsa.com/community/products/rsa-ready/.